stevew817/linak_desk/README.md

 # Matter-controlled standing desk

-This project exposes a LINAK standing desk (tested with DL5IC motor with built-in controller, but should in theory work with CBD6S control box too...) to a Matter controller over Thread, such that it can easily be integrated with smart home logic.
+This project exposes a LINAK standing desk (tested with DL5IC lift column pair which has a built-in controller, but should in theory work with CBD6S control box too...) to a Matter controller over Thread, such that it can easily be integrated with smart home logic.
 Primarily because it is cool to see things move on voice commands, but also because it allows you to do some health-related things, like put your sit/stand cycle on a timer...

 # Disclaimer
 The code provided here is working 'good enough' for my personal use, but I am in no way responsible should anything go wrong when you try to replicate this project.
 Do so entirely at your own risk.

 # Materials used

-- RJ45 cable (cut)
 - Silicon Labs EFR32xG24 development board (BRD2601B)
-- Handful of components and wiring on a protoboard
+- Handful of components and wiring on a protoboard:
+  - 2 pcs N-channel MOSFET
+  - 2 pcs ~20kOhm resistor
+  - 2k7 and 8k2 resistor (or other combination which gets you a ~ 1/4 voltage divider with a multiple-kOhm total resistance)
+  - 3V3 LDO regulator
+  - RJ45 connector (I cut a cat5 patch cord)
 - [Silicon Labs Matter SDK](https://github.com/SiliconLabs/matter/tree/release_1.0.2-1.0) (tested with v1.0.2-1.0)

 # Instructions